Saturday, April 19, 2014

 Meets every Thursday at Gateway Church in The Dalles.
 It's a free opportunity for children 0-5.
 Fun activities, playground & more.

 It's a year round 12 week parenting series in The Dalles on Wednesday nights.
 Parents, grandparents, and

 caregivers of children from newborn to age 12 will enjoy learning about:

 helping your child learn, discipline, child development, praise and encour- agement and more.
 This 12-week series may be joined at any time, after calling to register.

-Every Thursday from 6-7pm, with over 20 vendors selling locally raised vegetables, fruit, meat, cheese, eggs, bread and more.
+Starting in May, every Thursday from 6-7pm, with over 20 vendors selling locally raised vegetables, fruit, meat, cheese, eggs, bread and more.
 In addition, the live music, local hot food vendors and festive family-friendly atmosphere that have become beloved market traditions continue.

 Please join us!
 Ride in antique cars, watch the antique planes take off and land, eat ... drink ... be merry!

 Join us the of each month Second Saturday, when WAAAM gets the engines running.
 Check the WAAAM Museum Website